clojure-quant/quanta/README.md

 Generated charts are stored in profiles/resources/tradingview-charts and can be seen in goldlydocs web app in developer tools / pages / tradingview

-## build your app with goldly docs

-When you start goldly-docs it starts an nrepl server on port 9100.
-You could jack in, and start developing.

-Have a look at [demo-goldy](https://github.com/pink-gorilla/demo-goldly)

 ## for TA developers